 One of the LDS church leaders quoted three times in this document was Dr. Allen E. Bergin.

 In 1972 Allen Bergin joined the psychology faculty at Brigham Young University.
-During his years at BYU, he also served as a Bishop, a Stake President, and member of the General Sunday School Presidency.
+During his years at BYU, he also served as a Bishop, a Stake President, and member of the General Sunday School Board.
 He and his wife, Marian, later served a Church Education Mission.

 Bergin served as president of the Society for Psychotherapy Research and he also served as president of the Association of Mormon Counselors and Psychotherapists in 1980.
 He was the recipient of the “Distinguished Professional Contribution to Knowledge Award” from the American Psychological Association in 1989, the “Oskar Pfister Award in Religion and Mental Health” from the American Psychiatric Association in 1998, and the “William James Award in the Psychology of Religion” from the American Psychological Association in 1990.